nuxt-community/auth-module/docs/schemes/oauth2.md

 Here you set the expiration time of the token, in **seconds**.
 This time will be used if for some reason we couldn't decode the token to get the expiration date.

-Default time is 30 minutes.
+By default is set to 30 minutes.

 ### `refreshToken`

 #### `property`

-By default is set to `property: 'refresh_token'`.
-It automatically store the refresh_token, if it exists.
+- Default: `refresh_token`

+`property` can be used to specify which field of the response JSON to be used for value.
+It can be `false` to directly use API response or being more complicated like `auth.refresh_token`.

 #### `maxAge`